Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 - Flat Cover: This cover style is the most useful when the mast is either up or down.
 It has openings for the mast, shrouds and forestay.
 To reduce water collection, it has a main halyard tie.

 - Trailing Cover: As a super-snug fit, trailering covers enable you to secure your boat accessories inside the vessel during travel.
-It's ideal for unstayed masted boats like Lasers and Toppers and features drawstring and straps to secure the cover down tight.
+They're ideal for unstayed masted boats like Lasers and Toppers and feature drawstrings and straps to secure the cover down tight.

 - Under Cover: This cover protects the underside of your boat when you're towing it.
-They're typically made from heavy-duty nylon and are secured using drawstrings and straps.
+It's typically made from heavy-duty nylon and secured using drawstrings and straps.

 Features of a Dinghy Cover